acticloud/malcom/README.md

 Early Stage cost model for mal statements work in progress....

-## Example Usage: Find the memory footprint of a query
+## Example Usage: use the following sequence of functions to find the memory
+##   footprint of a query

 ```
 def predict_query_mem(train, test):